attachmentgenie/attachmentgenie-network/README.md

 -----

-By including the `network::interfaces` class you get a basic configuration with a loopback interface and the `eth0` interface configured with DHCP:
+By including the `network::interfaces` class you get a basic configuration with only a loopback interface:

     import network::interfaces